zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/upload-query-data/upload-query-data.md

     ![](./images/saving-os.png " ")

 7. At the **$** command line prompt, enter the following command, or click **Copy** to copy the command, and then paste it on the command line.
 You will run this script to download the dataset to your local working directory.
-You will then upload this data to Object Store.
+You will then upload this data to a new object in a new bucket.
 Press the **`[Enter]`** key to run the command.

     ```
     <b>$</b> <copy>wget https://raw.githubusercontent.com/martygubar/bds-getting-started/master/lab-bikes-setup/download-all-objstore.sh